 Flex: Feels pretty medium to med/soft from tip to tail.

-On Snow Feel: The Burton Deja Vu has that kind of stability that many like in softer snow but the harder it gets the more loose between the feet it feels.
+On Snow Feel: The Burton Deja Vu has that kind of stability that many like in softer snow.
+But the harder it gets the loser between the feet it feels.
 This isn’t unique to the Burton Deja Vu but more a trait of all hybrid rocker boards.
-It can want to auto spin on you on trying to flat base a long flat cat track or when one footing off the chair.
+It can want to auto spin on you when trying to flat base along flat cat track or when one footing off the chair.
 It likes to be always on edge to keep it from auto spinning.
-It’s something that takes a little getting used to but the fact it’s so catch free makes it worth getting used to.
+It’s something that takes a little getting used to but the fact it is so catch-free makes it worth getting used to.
 In general, it’s harder to catch an edge with hybrid rocker boards like this.

-Edge Hold: It shines in soft snow and you will love it but it becomes a slippery mess in medium to harder snow.
-If you choose the Burton Deja Vu try to get the edges sharpened because what comes out of the factory isn’t that sharp.
+Edge Hold: It shines in soft snow.
+But it becomes a slippery mess in medium to harder snow.
+If you choose the Burton Deja Vu, try to get the edges sharpened because what comes out of the factory isn’t that sharp.

 Turning Experience: The Burton Deja Vu is fun to turn and although it doesn’t drive really hard in and out of the turn there is spring there and it’s fun to ride around.
 It’s pretty consistent on the fun spectrum when it comes to quick short radius turns to long wide S-Turns.

 Carving: Not an amazing carver but in softer snow you can lay it over and have a pretty rewarding turn.

 Skidded Turns: Very easy to skid turns and if you aren’t great at making correct turns the Burton Deja